chenjiandongx/pprofsnapshot/README.md

 */
 ```

-Or use the `Collector` to captures profiling data anywhere like this.
+Or just leverage the `Collector` to capture profiling data anywhere like this.

 ```golang
 // 1) Collect API